muratk3n/thirdwave/en/tweets/2020/week20b.md

 ---

-Twitter trends part of psyop?
+Little psyop on twitter trends?
 Something fishy going on here...

 *2020-5-11 12:34:56*